There’s a puzzling visual cliché on the cover of a lot of books of historical fiction where women are protagonists.

 The headless woman

 In Writing Historical Fiction, (reviewed in my last article), Celia Brayfield writes about what she calls “the headless woman” phenomenon.
 It’s not just that women’s heads are lopped off, they can also be hidden, turned away or blacked out.
 It’s difficult to know what goes through the heads of publisher’s art directors when they make this choice.
 Brayfield uses this as one illustration of “the tensions that an author has to resolve when creating a female protagonist in a historical novel”.
 To be honest, I’m not entirely sure what she means.
-Not that I misunderstand her words, but I don’t understand how the headless women illustrates what she wants to say.
+Not that I misunderstand her words, but I don’t understand how the headless women illustrate what she wants to say.

 My gut interpretation is that publishers’ art directors assume that these books will most appeal to women.
 They assume women read historical fiction to vicariously experience life in another time, and that if the face of the heroine is unidentifiable it makes it easier for the reader to identify herself as the heroine.
 I’m not saying I believe this to be the truth myself.
 It’s the only interpretation I can find that seems to make sense.
 Because it is absolutely true.
 An astonishing number of novels of historical fiction with female protagonists are illustrated on their front covers by women whose faces are invisible.